regolith-linux/pkgrepo-lib/README.md

 Some common functions for dealing with the package model.

+### build-demo.sh

+An example shell script that calls the common functions to process the package model.
+This script simply prints out the model values.
+The script is intended to be used as a starting point for other package build scripts.
 ### build-dep-repo.sh

 Generates a Debian package repository.
 Can be used as an example to call into other package manager tooling.